bookofproofs/bookofproofs.github.io/_sources/history/19th-century/coutts.md

 **William Coutts** graduated from Edinburgh University and after a period in the Army in World War I he became interested in the mathematical theory of artillery.
 He became a Professor at the Military College of Science at Shrivenham.

 ### Mathematical Profile (Excerpt):
-* His mother was  Elizabeth Martin Barron (born in St Cuthberts, Edinburgh about 1857).
-* He had two younger brothers, Alexander (born about 1888) and Robert (born about 1888).
 * William B Coutts' home was at Green Croft, Kinghorn.
 * He first matriculated at Edinburgh University in October 1904.
 * In his first year he took Latin and Mathematics, failing both subjects in April 1905, but passing them in the October resits.